 Of course, there is another option but it comes at great risk both financially and morally: to pay the ransom.
 See here for an example of an organisation that transferred over $600,000 to cybercriminals in the desperate hope that they would decrypt their files.
 It’s not a route that anyone would want to choose but research shows that it’s the route that many organisations take, with millions transferred every year.

 The reason?
 They would rather take the risk and what they predict to be a smaller financial loss, than deal with the reputational damage and even greater long term financial damage that comes with losing so much content.
 Of course, they have absolutely no guarantee that after transferring vast sums to a bitcoin wallet, with no other information, that they will have their data decrypted.

 After all, when the effects of ransomware are so devastating that 1 out of 5 companies that have data infected with ransomware then go on to become bankrupt, paying the ransom becomes all the more alluring to organisations.
 The cases where the criminals have been paid off that become publicized are merely the tip of the iceberg, many choose to stay hidden and this behaviour explains why ransomware continues to be so popular and profitable.

 In this scenario, proper backups have been made.
 Restoring to a save point prior to the ransomware infection will take time but could feasibly be done by the IT staff over one day.
 In the example of Joel, things could be back to usual in the office come Monday morning.
 As if nothing even happened.

 Where are the case studies for this?
 They’re not out there.
 The reason?
 Why would an organisation publicise this information?
 After all, where’s the news in the simple restoration of a backup?

 This blog is part of a series about Picturepark’s Suisse Safe offering.
-Delivering high-grade security with Swiss hosted data-centres, with regular tape backups taken and stored offline.
+Delivering a high-grade recovery option within Swiss hosted data-centres, with secure tape backups taken and stored offline.